Amaliegade 45: Architecture

 The facade was most likely designed by Jørgen Henrich Rawert.
 The seven-bay facade features a three-bay median risalit and two single-bay lateral risalits.
-All of the risalits have rusticated finishing on the ground floor.
+The three risalits are finished with shadow joints on the ground floor.
 The median risalit is decorated with giant order Ionic pilasters on the upper storeys, blind balustradess under the windows on the first storey, and a meander frieze.
 It was originally tipped by a triangular pediment.
 It was replaced by the current three-bay wall dormer in 1857.
 The windows of the lateral risalits are topped by hood moulds on the first storey.
 A brown gate topped by a fanlight is located in the southern corner risalit.
 The cellar entrance and ground storey window in the northern corner risalit is placed in a shallow, arched niche to create an impression of symmetry.

 The interior walls of the gateway are decorated with pilasters and relief medallions with motifs by Bertel Thorvaldsen.
 A door in the northern wall of the gateway opens to the principal staircase of the building.

 An eight-bay perpendicular side wing extends from the rear side of the building.
 It was expanded by one storey in 1857.
 The red tile roof is penetrated by a tall chimney.
 The central of the three doors is topped by a hood mould supported by two elephant heads.